giauphan/GoutteFacade/README.md

         // ...

-        'Goutte' => Weidner\Goutte\GoutteFacade::class, // [2] It will register as an alias for the Goutte facade 'Hash' => Illuminate\Support\Facades\Hash::class,
+        'Goutte' => giauphan\Goutte\GoutteFacade::class, // [2] It will register as an alias for the Goutte facade 'Hash' => Illuminate\Support\Facades\Hash::class,

         // ...